What is the Cost of Living in Berlin: Includes Monthly Expense Breakdown for 2024

 Whether you like to live the high life or prefer to spend carefully, Berlin has an option for you.
 We’ll cover all the options we came across when we looked at the cost of living in Berlin.

-Biggest Living Costs Moving to Germany
+Biggest Living Costs to Consider when Moving to Germany

 One of the biggest living costs to budget for when moving to Germany (and to Berlin in particular), is renting an apartment.